Investors in People: the next generation in Digital Infrastructure

 What do you think are the key qualities of a successful apprentice?

 We purposefully did not look to recruit anyone with experience.
-We were looking for people with the desire to learn something completely different
+We were looking for people with the desire to learn something completely different from what they’d done previously, and who we could mould into what we need as a company.

 Our apprentices are from diverse backgrounds – from printing and security to bar work.
 We had significant interest in our apprenticeship, with well over 160 applicants.
 Using selection questions and criteria, we settled on 20 people to invite to interview.
 We asked the usual questions like why they wanted the job, but we also presented them with five practical tasks to complete.
 It wasn’t about who could do it the quickest, it was about us being able to see those key qualities, such as how they reacted to a task under pressure and how they communicated, as well as the results.